cypress-io/cypress/docs/source/guides/references/roadmap.md

 - [x] When commands are clicked on and logged into the console from the Command Log, they now display their 'yield' instead of 'return', since they really yield instead of return. {% issue 612 %}
 - [x] The build process of the driver has been modernized.
 Fixes {% issue 429 %}.
 - [x] XHR's from your application are no longer forcefully aborted between tests. <OPEN A NEW ISSUE>
+- [x] Better error handling when running commands outside of a test. <OPEN A NEW ISSUE>
+- [x] URL changes from navigation events or hashchanges now display more accurately. <OPEN A NEW ISSUE>
+- [x] `cy.go()` snapshots before the navigation and post navigation now. <OPEN A NEW ISSUE>
+- [x] Page load events no longer forcibly `null` out the current subject.
+This was very unexpected and difficult to debug.
+Now stale elements or other objects from previous pages are yielded to you.
+- [x] Using an array of the same alias in a `cy.wait()` now yields you those XHR's in the order they were requested.
+Previously it was based on when the responses were returned.
+- [x] `cy.spy()` and `cy.spy()` now have a `log(false)` to turn off their automatic command logging behavior.
+- [x] Returning `null` from a `.then()` will now change the subject to that.
+Previously returning `null` would not cause subject changes.
+- [x] We now longer remove spies, stubs, or routes at the end of the very last test.
+This enables you to continue to manually use your app and have Cypress continue to instrument it.
+- [x] Updated a few things to more aggressively cause GC.
+- [x] Onboarding dialogs will never show up again once they are dismissed.
+Fixes {% issue 522 %}.

 # 1.0.0 (Upcoming)